ubernatural/open-process-imaging/README.md

 9. Place negative holder over light source
 10. Using a test negative strip set up the placement and height of the negative holder to maximize the area of the frame, while leaving a small amount of border for white balance control.
 11. Set camera to autofocus, ISO 100 (or lowest), and f/8 aperture priority.
 Ensure exposure is set to middle (not over/under) and no additional in-camera settings like saturation etc. (all neutral).
+    * TBD on the exposure settings.
+It may be better to use +1 exposure, and may also be better to use identical exposure for all frames instead of using aperture priority.
+Need to do some tests on that.
 12. Test focus with the test negative strip, and remove the test negative strip.
 If a shot was taken, delete the test shot from the group folder.

 ### At the Start of a Group